storyfeet/bob_cards_elm/rules.md

 To reveal a tile, flip it faces up.
 And in standard mode score victory points (2 if furthest west or 1 otherwise).

-If it has a Bandit Campfire, add a bandit to the tile.
+If it has a Bandit Campfire, add a bandit to the tile, even if it already had bandits on it.

 Once you have revealed the tile, add face down tiles to all empty spaces around it, except those East of the start tile.